We the People

 We believe America is exceptional because of our historic role - first as refuge, then as defender, and now as exemplar of liberty for the world to see.”

-Exceptionalism is a very dangerous idea to propagate.
-If you need convincing of this read: Hans Jonas and Vasily Grossman: Reflections on the Human Condition after Auschwitz.
-Exceptionalism is the perception that a species, country, society, institution, movement, individual, or period is “exceptional” (i.e., unusual or extraordinary) in some way.
+Exceptionalism is dangerous.
+For perspective, read: Hans Jonas and Vasily Grossman: Reflections on the Human Condition after Auschwitz.
+Exceptionalism is the belief that a group or nation is extraordinary.

 Racism